I have questions about:

-Yes; you may register for a combination of MIX Placeholder credits and UHM online course credits while abroad on MIX.
+Yes, you may register for a UH online course credits while abroad on MIX.
 It is recommended that you take no more than one online UHM course per semester while you are abroad, so that you have time to focus on your classes at the partner university, and to engage in cultural and social activities outside of the classroom.
-Your MIX Placeholder and UHM online course credits must add up to a minimum of 12 per semester/six per summer (undergraduate) or eight per semester/four per summer (graduate).

 It is never too early to start planning for international exchange!
-You are welcome to stop by QLC 206 to talk to the MIX staff during our Drop-In Advising Hours: Tues-Weds-Thurs 1:30-3:30 PM.
+You are welcome to make an appointment to stop by QLC 206 and talk with MIX staff during our Advising Hours.
 We are happy to help you explore your options and answer your questions.
 You are also encouraged to talk to your academic advisors early on, so that a semester or year abroad can be incorporated into your academic plan.
 If MIX Advising Hours are not convenient for you, email email@example.com to request a different appointment time.

 You pay normal UHM tuition when you go on MIX.
 Your tuition category (Resident, WUE, Nonresident, etc.) stays the same.